dafny-lang/rfcs/0003-for-each.md

 The general rules for ordering are syntax-driven, recursively defined for any boolean expression.
 A sketch of these rules is provided in the following section, but should not be relevant for Dafny users except for unusual cases.
 Fortunately, if a user misunderstands these rules and attempts to assert a property that does not actually hold, the verifier will at least flag this explicitly.
-Ideally, Dafny IDE would provide hover text with information about how a particular domain is ordered when relevant, just as the current language server highlights selected triggers for a quantification.
+Ideally, Dafny IDEs would provide hover text with information about how a particular domain is ordered when relevant, just as the current language server highlights selected triggers for a quantification.